tannerkrewson/lansite/README.md

 4. Change the settings as you like, and remove the comments.
 5. Finally, to open the server, run: node server.js
 6. Visit localhost:port in your browser to test.

+## Config
+* Web Address (string): url server will append to redirects.
+* Port (int): Port in which the server will run off.
+* Developer Mode (boolean): Enables features that may be insecure to run in a production situation.
+  Features:
+  * Non-Steam accounts for testing: Go to url:port/devlogin?id=IDHERE&displayName=DNAMEHERE to login to a test account
+  * More console messages
+* Steam API Key (string): Required.
+Grab one for yourself here: http://steamcommunity.com/dev/apikey
+* Auto OP First User (boolean): Make the first user that logs into Lansite the admin

 ## Server Console Commands
 ###NOTE: Box names are case-sensitive.